Brackenhurst Botanic Garden

 P.O.
 Box 617

 Forest Restoration in the East African Uplands

-The restoration work at Brackenhurst is partly supported by The Ashden Trust through a Botanic Gardens Conservation International (BGCI) coordinated project.
-Enhancing tree conservation and forest restoration in Africa.
-This project has set up restoration plots with Brackenhurst Botanic Garden (in Kenya) and Tooro Botanic Garden (in Uganda).
-The restoration plots are planted with native tree species, and include threatened species and species valued by local communities.
-BGCI is working to expand this project, setting up additional restoration plots with more botanic gardens in other countries across Africa.
+The restoration work at Brackenhurst is partly supported by The Ashden Trust through a Botanic Gardens Conservation International (BGCI) coordinated project: Enhancing tree conservation and forest restoration in Africa.
+This project has set up forest restoration plots with Brackenhurst Botanic Garden and Tooro Botanic Garden (in Uganda), planted with native tree species, including threatened species and species valued by local communities.
+BGCI is working to expand this project, setting up additional botanic garden-led restoration plots, that demonstrate the value of involving botanic garden knowledge and a wide mix of indigenous species in restoration, in other countries across Africa.